 In most situations, using your credit card is a good alternative to carrying cash.
 It’s common to be asked for ID when paying by credit card, so bring your passport along.

-Before using your credit card overseas, find out what fees you will be charged by your provider.
-Depending on the card, there could be a fee charged as a percentage of the transaction every time you make a purchase.
+Before using your credit card overseas, find out what fees your provider will charge you.
+Depending on the card, a fee could be charged as a percentage of the transaction every time you make a purchase.

 Using prepaid debit cards in Trinidad and Tobago